-Preparing for school is a complex process when you have a child with an Autism Spectrum Disorder and planning for the transition to school should start as early as possible.
+Preparing for school is a complex process when you have a child with on the autism spectrum, and planning for the transition to school should start as early as possible.

 Once you have decided on your chosen schooling option, make a list of preferred schools and get in touch with them to get a feel for each school.
 Here are some things to consider after that first contact call: